 Associations

-• University of Saskatchewan Career Centre
+• Career Centre University of Saskatchewan.

 • saskdocs works with students, medical trainees, physicians, international medical graduates, communities, health facilities and other partners to help find the right physician for the right community.
-They post new job opportunities to their website and host a number of Career Fairs all over Saskatchewan.
+They post new job opportunities on their website and host a number of Career Fairs all over Saskatchewan.

 • drcareers is the Canadian Medical Association’s career centre for physicians.

 • Medical Marriages discusses the emotional health of physicians and their families in intimate relationships.
-Dr. Michael F. Meyers, MD
+Dr. Michael F. Meyers, MD.

 Interactive-Media and e-Learning

 • Ecological Footprint Calculator from the Earth Day Network.
-This quiz is provided in both a detailed and a basic version and includes questions about food consumption, material goods, living and utilities use, mobility and transportation, and provides you with a printable summary of your ecological footprint and compares it to the Canadian average.
+This quiz is provided in both a detailed and a basic version and includes questions about food consumption, material goods, living and utilities use, mobility, and transportation, and provides you with a printable summary of your ecological footprint and compares it to the Canadian average.

-• 6 Super Summer Apps “Put a little goodness in your gadget”
+• 6 Super Summer Apps “Put a little goodness in your gadget”.

 • H2OUSE provides an interactive “Home Tour” designed to provide information and advice to conserve water in your home.